September 9, 2020: Company of Heroes is launching on Android and iPhone, so we’ve updated our review accordingly

 The controls can sometimes be troublesome.
 For basic attacks, single taps suffice.
 Pulling up a selection box to grab more than one unit on the map requires a double-tap with two fingers followed by a drag.
 Aiming a machine gun emplacement is a double-tap and drag.
 Placing landmines means bringing up the wheel menu, selecting mines one layer down, tapping and dragging across the area you want the mines, and then confirming the order in a popup box.
-It’s not totally unintuitive, and there are sometimes different ways to do the same thing (you can multi-select squads in the squad list as well) but it’s definitely a kludgy version of the PC original left-click/right-click/double-click/drag controls.

 As a mid-aughts World War II game, Company of Heroes begins with the requisite D-Day beach level, which isn’t the best showcase for its strengths.
 On Omaha Beach, there’s no opportunity for flanking, combined arms, armor, or much use of tactical cover.
 It’s a Saving Private Ryan inspired meat-grinder, but not an interesting challenge.
 Better are the following several missions, which have your paratroopers setting ambushes and overrunning fortifications.

 It's a dramatic depiction of zipping airplanes, trundling tanks, and roaring anti-aircraft guns

 A high note occurs early on in a challenging defensive effort on a map that you have spent the last couple missions slowly conquering.
 A massive wave of German armor arrives that sees your forces pushed back to the near point of destruction before your – scripted – reinforcements arrive.
 It’s thrilling, and later campaign missions become even more exciting, as the game constantly adds new units and tactics to keep you on your toes.